philnova/insight-coding-challenge/README.md

 ### Additional Features

+I implemented an additional feature, Feature 5.
+In order to run it, run ./run_extra.sh.

+Feature 5 scans the input for a single host, specified as a command line argument.
+Feature 5 outputs bins.txt, which lists the host's activity over a series of bins (default 5 minutes).
+If there is no activity within a given bin, 0 will be listed.
+This could allow a client to generate plots over time for a given host, e.g. to understand usage patterns for a given customer.

 All parameters presented in the problem statement, including lengths of time for the activity windows in Features 3 and 4, are tuneable parameters.

 ## Testing